evincarofautumn/kitten/README.md

 # The Kitten Programming Language

-**Kitten** is a statically typed, stack-based functional programming language with concatenative semantics.
-This is an in-progress implementation of that language.
+**Kitten** is a statically typed, [stack-based functional programming language][concatenative] designed for simplicity, speed, and safety.
+This is an in-progress implementation of that language, including:

+ * An interactive console for testing code.

+ * An interpreter.

+ * A compiler targeting C99.

+# Resources

  * Visit the [official site][site].